Rightpoint/BonMot/README.md

 ## Chaining Syntax

-`BONChainLink` is a wrapper around `BONText` that allows you to chain properties together for a more concise expression of a style.
-You can create a chain link with a normal initializer, but it's easier to just use the `RZCursive` macro:
+`BONChain` is a wrapper around `BONText` that allows you to chain properties together for a more concise expression of a style.
+You can create a chain with a normal initializer, but it's easier to just use the `RZCursive` macro:

 ```objc
 NSString *quote = @"I used to love correcting people’s grammar until\